artsy/artsy-passport/README.md

   SECURE_ARTSY_URL: # SSL Artsy url e.g. https://artsy.net
   XAPP_TOKEN: # Artsy X-APP Token
   APP_URL: # Url pointing back to your app e.g. http://flare.artsy.net
+  signupRedirect: '/personalize' # path to redirect a user to after signup
   facebookPath: '/users/auth/facebook' # Url to point your facebook button to
   twitterPath: '/users/auth/twitter' # Url to point your twitter button to
   loginPath: '/users/sign_in' # POST `email` and `password` to this path to login